Hanasay · Legal

 Where data is processed

 We try to keep data within the EU/UK where possible (PostHog EU, our primary database region).
-Some processors are based in the United States (Clerk, Google Cloud, Polar, Vercel).
-When data leaves the UK/EU, we rely on Standard Contractual Clauses or equivalent safeguards provided by those vendors.
+Some processors are based in the United States (Clerk, Google Cloud, Google Gemini, Meta, Polar, Resend, Vercel).
+When data leaves the UK/EU, we rely on the UK Extension to the EU–US Data Privacy Framework, the UK International Data Transfer Agreement, or Standard Contractual Clauses, depending on the vendor.

 How long we keep things